Short birding tour for many specialties and endemics including the unusual Palmchat.

 An endemic Ridgway's Hawk, by guide Jesse Fagan

-The Dominican Republic--the eastern half of the island of Hispaniola--is an interesting place to visit: there are some thirty endemics, more than are found in Cuba including a monotypic family and several genera only found on the island.
+The Dominican Republic -- the eastern half of the island of Hispaniola -- is a very interesting place to visit: there are some thirty endemics, more than are found in Cuba, including a monotypic family and several genera only found on the island.
 Our tour focuses mainly on the high mountains and foothills of the western part of the country, where virtually all of the endemics occur.
 We'll bird the lovely and rugged Sierra de Bahoruco, where habitats range from deciduous scrub and mesquite in the arid lowlands to epiphyte-laden montane forest and, at the highest elevations, pines and agaves.

 Download an itinerary, triplist(s), request space, and see more about this tour...

 If you would like a longer birding holiday, some departures of this tour may be combined with: